-We will decide through a panel process whether the application will be accepted based on the information submitted.
-The panel make decisions based upon the circumstances of each case including the view of parents, the relevant headteacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
+For all other out of year group applications, as the relevant admission authority, we will decide through a panel process whether the application will be accepted based on the information submitted.
+The panel make decisions based upon the circumstances of each case including the view of parents, the relevant headteacher(s), the child's social, academic, and emotional development and whether the child has been previously educated out of year group.
 There is no guarantee that an application will be accepted on this basis.
 If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.